Nov 27, 2023

 Rather than using multiple website layouts, he provides all the essential information on a single page, from his work to contact details.
 It is a great example of how to showcase your skills and experience in a minimalist way.

 Patrick David’s site is another creative web developer portfolio to get website ideas from.
 Using his design skills, he combines both stylish typography and beautiful graphics to create a visually appealing effect.

 In general, the portfolio conveys a sense of originality and confidence in his web design skills.

-Brittany Chiang’s web developer portfolio site incorporates a dark background and light colors for other elements like fonts and icons, which is a great way to highlight the important details.
+Brittany Chiang’s web developer portfolio site incorporates a dark background and light colors for other elements like fonts and icons, which is a great way to highlight important details.

 The sticky sidebar also makes it easy for users to navigate the site.
 Overall, it’s a great example of a clutter-free, one-page website for a web developer portfolio.

 7. Jack Jeznach